Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Technical Background

-To simplify a contour tree, we assign an importance measure to each edge of the tree and collapse (eliminate) edges of lower importance measures~\cite{CarrSnoeyink2003, CarrSnoeyinkPanne2004}.
+\para{Persistence.} To simplify a contour tree, we assign an importance measure to each edge of the tree and collapse (eliminate) edges of lower importance measures~\cite{CarrSnoeyink2003, CarrSnoeyinkPanne2004}.
 Various geometric properties, such as persistence, volume, and surface area, can be used to compute the importance measure.

 We apply ideas from topological persistence~\cite{EdelsbrunnerLetscherZomorodian2002} in our feasibility study.

-\paragraph*{Persistence.} We now describe the idea of persistence in a nutshell~\cite{AgarwalArgeMolhave2015}, using Figure~\ref{fig:persistence} as an illustrative example.
-Given a height function $f: \Xspace \to \Rspace$ defined on a 2D domain, let $\Xspace_a$ denote the sublevel set of $f$, that is, $\Xspace_a = f^{-1}(-\infty, a]$.
+We describe the idea of persistence using Fig.~\ref{fig:persistence} as an illustrative example~\cite[Page 163]{EdelsbrunnerHarer2010}.
+Given a height function $f: \Xspace \to \Rspace$ defined on a 2D domain, let $\Xspace_a$ denote the sublevel set of $f$, that is, $\Xspace_a = f^{-1}\left(-\infty, a\right]$.
 Suppose we sweep a horizontal plane in the direction of increasing height values, and keep track of the (connected) components of $\Xspace_a$ while increasing $a$.
 A component of $\Xspace_a$ \emph{starts} at a local minimum, and \emph{ends} at a (negative) saddle point when it merges with an older component (i.e., a component that starts earlier).
 This defines a minimum-saddle persistence pair between critical vertices, and the \emph{persistence} of such a pair is the height difference between them.
-Similarly, a hole of $\Xspace_a$ starts at a (positive) saddle point and ends at a local maxima (where it is capped off).
+Similarly, a hole/tunnel of $\Xspace_a$ starts at a (positive) saddle point and ends at a local maxima (where it is capped off).
 This defines a saddle-maximum pair with its persistence being the height difference between its vertices.
+In a nutshell, minima stars components, saddles merge components or create tunnels (complete loops), and maxima fill holes~\cite[Page 162]{EdelsbrunnerHarer2010}.